LANL-Bioinformatics/KWAGE/sracat/README.md

 - `[--qual]` (write both sequence and quality scores in **fastq** format.
 By default, only sequence data is written in **fasta** format)
 - `<SRA accession or filename 1> ...` (any number of SRA accessions or filenames may be specified -- all output will be concatinated)

+`sracat` will read local SRA files that have a `.sra` file extension.

+# Caveats
+- For SRA records that contain read pairs aligned to a reference, `sracat` will only output read pairs that are either both aligned to the reference or both unaligned to the reference.
+Pairs with one aligned and one unaligned read will **not** be output!
+- For SRA records that contain read pairs aligned to a reference, `sracat` will only generate fasta output (not fastq).
+The `--qual` command line option will be ignored for these records.